casperykchan/blog/java/005_java_pass_by_what.md

     // this assignment has no effect in Java, because the pointer is passed by copy one_pointer_copy = &two;

-    // this assignment works as expected, because the pointer copy "points" to object instance "one" one_pointer_copy->id = two.id;
+    // this assignment works as expected, because the pointer, even if it is a copy, still "references" to object instance "one" one_pointer_copy->id = two.id;
 }
 ```